orionguiffreda/prime-photometry/docs/Astrometry_Info.md

 - _-remove_ removes intermediate catalogs created by sextractor and psfex, this is also default on the pipeline.

 - _-segment_ increases the accuracy of this script through splitting the box at the center of the image into 4 quadrants.
 A final shift is generated for each quadrant, where a quadrant's final values will be pruned out if they do not agree w/in a specified # of stdevs (_-segstd_) from the median value.
-This introduces redundancy, where if 1 quadrant is for some reason incorrect, it won't affect the final value.
+This introduces redundancy, where if 1 quadrant is for some reason greatly incorrect, it won't affect the final value.

 The arguments below have default values and don't need to be specified in the command unless the user desires it.